How to Accept Crypto Payments for Digital Products — Zero Fees

 Security Best Practices

-For any significant volume, store your keys on a hardware wallet like Ledger or Trezor.
+Use a hardware wallet like Ledger or Trezor for your payout address.
 Hardware wallets keep your private keys offline, making them immune to remote attacks.
-You can export the xpub from your hardware wallet and provide it to SellvyPay while your private keys remain safely on the device.

 Enable Fraud Shield